hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 Events may depend on others (e.g., a Storage Entry must be linked to an SSI entry).

-All events/operations follow an order.
+All events follow an order.
 The timeline in which the event occurs in the blockchain.
 - Events follow blockchain transaction order.
 - Within a transaction, events follow the order they appear in PrismBlock.